IndyJoeA/cbpi_BlynkPlugin/README.md

 # Blynk Plugin for CraftBeerPi 3.0

 This plugin is designed to integrate your CraftBeerPi controller with the Blynk service.
 Blynk is a platform which allows data to be sent to and retrieved from an online service, and then utilizes mobile apps with drag-and-drop widgets to display the data and interact with the device in real-time.
 It is fully customizable; you can pick as much or as little data as you wish to be displayed on the screen.
-Because of the level of customazation possible, this is truly a DIY app building process.
+Because of the level of customization possible, this is truly a DIY app building process.
 There is not a pre-designed interface for which you will start out with, but rather you will have to build your own, or scan a QR code from another user to clone their app.

 There are apps for iPhone/iPad and Android devices.
 The apps are free, but Blynk does offer in-app purchases to add Energy to your account.
 The more widgets you add to your app, the more Energy is required, however the starting amount with your free account is usually sufficient to add a handful of widgets before running into this limitation.